Claiming compensation for solicitors delay

 The case reinforces the decision in White v Jones and places an obligation on a solicitor to ‘see the job through’ once instructions to prepare a Will are accepted.
 The solicitor’s main error in this case was in failing to follow the matter up once the medical report had been supplied.
 Even if the solicitor had just cause to query the client’s intentions, he should have followed the matter up rather than ignoring it.

-If you or a member have suffered loss as a result of solicitors delay then call us for a free case assessment on Freephone 0808 139 1606 or email solicitor, Lee Dawkins at [email protected]
+We specialise in dealing with professional negligence claims against solicitors on a nationwide basis and can often act on a No Win, No Fee basis.
+If you have suffered loss as a result of solicitors delay then call us for a free case assessment on Freephone 0333 888 0404 or email Lee Dawkins at [email protected]